 Then you will be able to download Apple Music songs with mobile data.
 But enabling the download feature will greatly increase your data usage.

 Step 1.
 From the Home screen, swipe up from the bottom of the screen and pause near the middle of the screen until all open app cards appear.
-(If you are using old iPhone, double-click the Home Button).
+(If you are using an old iPhone, double-click the Home Button).

 Step 3.
 Hold the Apple Music app and swipe it up and off the screen.